Table of Contents[Hide][Show]

 It’s possible there’s a partial blockage or gallbladder stones.
 The issue may also be in the pancreas since it produces enzymes to help break down fats, proteins, and carbohydrates.

-In babies, yellow poop is normal for both breastfed and formula-fed babies.
+In babies, yellow stool is normal for both breastfed and formula-fed babies.
 They do differ when it comes to consistency and smell.

 Why Does Poop Color Change?

-The color of your poop can change from time to time due to a variety of reasons.
+The pigment of your poop can change from time to time due to a variety of reasons.
 These can include the following:

 - Diet changes, including the type of food you eat